alirezakhtm/springboot-camel-demo/ReadMe.md

 # Spring boot + Apache Camel

-This project show how to using apache camel in spring boot.
+# Introduction
+This application shows how to use apache camel in spring boot, how to translate all files from specific directory and send to desired directory, how to read from mysql database and update records and how to put data to Queue of apache activemq.